swlaschin/fsharpforfunandprofit.gitbook/series/handling-state.md

 In the final post, we'll see how we can use a computation expression to make the coding cleaner, and how these techniques can be generalized into the so-called "state monad".

 *Warning!
 These posts contains gruesome topics, strained analogies, discussion of monads*

+* [Dr Frankenfunctor and the Monadster](../posts/monadster.md).
+Or, how a 19th century scientist nearly invented the state monad.
+* [Completing the body of the Monadster](../posts/monadster-2.md).
+Dr Frankenfunctor and the Monadster, part 2.
+* [Refactoring the Monadster](../posts/monadster-3.md).
+Dr Frankenfunctor and the Monadster, part 3.